cwaw72/learning_nestjs/README.md

 3. useGlobalPipes 이란
 In the case of hybrid apps the useGlobalPipes() method doesn't set up pipes for gateways and micro services.
-For "standard" (non-hybrid) microservice apps, useGlobalPipes() does mount pipes global lck
+For "standard" (non-hybrid) microservice apps, useGlobalPipes() does mount pipes globally
 참고 https://docs.nestjs.com/pipes